zylee3/final_project/script/readme_script.txt

 name = "A Piece Of Cake"
 author = "zylee"

 5. Add all the scenes, characters, and items in the toml.
+Use the format [scene.place], the [character.name], or [item.thing] to name them.

 Baking.toml:
 name = "A Piece Of Cake"